No. 279 Squadron RAF: History

-No 279 Squadron was formed at RAF Bircham Newton on 16 November 1941.
-It was originally equipped with Lockheed Hudson fitted, from 1943, to carry Mark I airborne lifeboats.
+No. 279 Squadron was formed at RAF Bircham Newton on 16 November 1941.
+It was originally equipped with Lockheed Hudsons fitted, from 1943, to carry Mark I airborne lifeboats.
 Detachments of the squadron were stationed at several RAF stations in the south-west of England between April 1942 and December 1943 to provide an air-sea rescue capability over the Bay of Biscay and Western Approaches.

-In October 1944 No 279 Squadron was transferred to RAF Thornaby and re-equipped with Vickers Warwick aircraft.
+In October 1944 No. 279 Squadron was transferred to RAF Thornaby and re-equipped with Vickers Warwick aircraft.
 The squadron subsequently deployed detachments to RAF airfields in the north of Scotland to provide support to patrol and strike squadrons.
 Following the end of the war the Warwicks were replaced with Avro Lancasters in September 1945.
 These were flown until the squadron was disbanded on 10 March 1946 at RAF Beccles by being renumbered to No. 38 Squadron.
 A detachment had left in January 1946 for Pegu in Burma and upon arrival there around March was designated 1348 Air Sea Rescue Flight.